deanofthewebb/lane_lines_tracking_pipeline/writeup_report.md

 Since I implemented.
 By far the best strategy I used was the `pipeline()` function, as it goes through and applies all of the required transformations and then saves the images into a directory.
 This strategy allowed my to slowly develop and to "fail fast."
 That is, I was able to recognize bugs in the code or mistakes in my logic by simply looking at the output image each step.
 I initially tried to implement the vehicle detection tracking project without this intermediary process of plotting and saving example images.
 I believe this will help me further limit the false positives that have been plaguing my results (and delaying my submission).

 I am satisfied with my lane line detection accuracy but I definitely believe I could spend a great deal more time on the project perfecting that.
-I would like to investigate some techniques that might allow me to plot lanes for **very sharp turns** I quickly released after testing with the `harder_challenge.mp4` video that there are many improvements to be made to the algorithm I used.
+I would like to investigate some techniques that might allow me to plot lanes for **very sharp turns** I quickly realized after testing with the `harder_challenge.mp4` video that there are many improvements to be made to the algorithm I used.
 I noticed many scenarios that easily broke my lane detection algorithms, such as the road changing color.
-I believe the investigation is in order to look into optimizing may lane-detection algorithm.
+To fix this, I would process a subclip of the video, and rocess and print each frame to see what the algorithm was doing.
+In one such instance,  noticed the algorithm picking up the right lane car's wheel whenever the dashed-right lane line was missing.
+This allowed me to appropriately remove the false positives and complete detection on pretty much all of the frames.
+I believe a further investigation is in order to look into optimizing may lane-detection algorithm.
 I am pretty motivated to complete this **sooner rather than later**, since I plan to participate in the [Didi and Udacity Self Driving Car Challenge](https://www.udacity.com/didi-challenge)!

 One more optimization I think would be great is if I could design the code to obviously run faster.
 I was more concerned with accuracy than speed for this project.
 Now that things are fairly accurate, I would investigate how to get it to process faster than the single-image-per-second threshold.